m1dugh/crawler/README.md

 > `--threads|-t int`: the numbers of concurrent threads crawling together (default is 10)

 > `--policy|-p {LIGHT, MODERATE, AGGRESSIVE}`: the crawling policy (default: `MODERATE`). for further information, see [should add filters](#shouldaddfilter)

+> `--robots` : fetches `robots.txt` files when a new domain name has been discovered

 ### basic crawling